awslabs/aws-shell/README.rst

 Developer Preview Status
 ========================

-The AWS Shell is currently in developer preview.
+The aws-shell is currently in developer preview.
 We welcome feedback, feature requests, and bug reports.
-There may be backwards incompatible changes made in order to respond to customer feedback as we continue to iterate on the AWS Shell.
+There may be backwards incompatible changes made in order to respond to customer feedback as we continue to iterate on the aws-shell.

 More Information